viega/hatrack/docs/sets.md

 For instance, our bucket acquisition operations are completely identical to those in our core dictionary class.

 The set migration algorithm is nearly identical.
 Even though our set's bucket contains a pointer to a record, instead of the actual value, the migration simply copies the pointer from the old store to the new store.
 The only difference is in how we process records we are NOT copying due to them being deleted from the table.
-There, the thread that successfully sets the 'MOVING' bit in the bucket is responsible for calling the `retire` operation on the deletion record (ensuring bucket contents only get freed once).
+There, the thread that successfully sets the `MOVING` bit in the bucket is responsible for calling the `retire` operation on the deletion record (ensuring bucket contents only get freed once).

 Remember that retirement will put the record on a list of cells to free later, but will keep the record available until there are no more threads that care about the epoch in which the record was retired.